beebmx/kirby-pay/docs/guide/development.md

 ## Logs

 When you are working with [webhooks](webhooks), sometimes you need to check the response of the webhook or maybe you just want to store all the events in your server.
-To enable that option just add in the `config.php` file:
+To achieve this, you only need to enable the `logs` option in your `config.php` file:

 ```php
 return [